Who Wants to Be a Millionaire?: Sri Lanka

 In May 2011 a Tamil version called Ungalil Yaar Maha Latchathipathi (உங்களில் யார் மகா இலட்சாதிபதி) was launched by Shakthi TV.
 The show is hosted by Abarna Suthan and Balendran Kandeeban.
 The top prize is 2 million rupees.

 Philippines

 In 2000, a Filipino version of the game show was launched by the government-sequestered Intercontinental Broadcasting Corporation.
 Hosted by Christopher de Leon and produced by Viva Television, it ran for two years before being axed.
-On 23 May 2009, the show was relaunched on TV5, with Vic Sotto as the new host.
+On 23 May 2009, the show was relaunched on TV5 with Vic Sotto as the new host.
 The relaunched version was aired until 7 October 2012, when it was replaced by the Philippine version of The Million Pound Drop Live, but it returned the following year on 15 September 2013, following the success of Talentadong Pinoy that year.
+It finally concluded on 22 November 2015.